gusaguiar/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 The dog breed classification dataset is often used for a variety of purposes, such as research, education, and product development.
 For example, researchers may use the dataset to study the features and patterns that are characteristic of different dog breeds, or to develop machine learning algorithms that can accurately classify dog breeds.
 Educators may use the dataset to teach students about machine learning and image classification, or to build hands-on projects that demonstrate the capabilities of machine learning.
 Product developers may use the dataset to build applications or systems that can classify dog breeds, such as a web or mobile app that can identify the breed of a dog based on a user-provided image.

-Overall, the dog breed classification dataset is an important resource for anyone interested in machine learning, image classification, or the classification of animals.
-It provides a rich and diverse set of data that can be used to train and evaluate machine learning models, and can help researchers, educators, and product developers develop new and innovative solutions to real-world problems.

 ## Hyperparameter Tuning

 Choosing a pre-trained Resnet18 model and using transfer learning to train the model on a specific dataset (such as the dog breed classification dataset) is a good choice because it allows you to leverage the knowledge and capabilities of a well-known and widely-used model, while still being able to fine-tune the model to the specific characteristics and patterns of the dataset.
 This can help you achieve good results more quickly and with less data, and is a common approach in many machine learning applications.
 There are several reasons why choosing a pre-trained Resnet18 model and using transfer learning to train the model on a specific dataset (such as the dog breed classification dataset) might be a good choice for classifying dog breeds: